hapostgres/pg_auto_failover/docs/ref/reference.rst

      instance.
 The standard PostgreSQL tool ``pg_controldata`` is used to recognize whether the directory belongs to a PostgreSQL instance.

-     In that case, the given ``--nodename`` is registered to the monitor in the tentative *SINGLE* state.
+     In that case, the given ``--hostname`` is registered to the monitor in the tentative *SINGLE* state.
 When the given ``--formation`` and ``--group`` is currently empty, then the monitor accepts the registration and the ``pg_autoctl create`` prepares the already existing